The Doctrine of the Mean 中庸

 3. How far-reaching the mean is!
 That is why those who are able to keep it for long are few.

 4. Confucius said: “I know why the Way is not practiced.
 The intelligent go beyond it and the dull do not reach it.
-I know why the Way is not manifested.
+I know why the Way is not disclosed.
 The ‘good’ go beyond it and the unworthy do not reach it.
 There is no one who does not eat or drink, but there are few who really have ‘taste.’”

 5. Confucius said: “What a pity!
 The way is not followed.”